 (3) Employee Stock Options.
 The Compensation and Benefits Committee believes that its awards of stock options have successfully focused the Company's management personnel on building profitability and shareholder value.
 The Board of Directors considers this policy highly contributory to growth in future shareholder value.
-Given the rapid increase in the market value of the Company's shares in 2013, no options were awarded.
-In the future, the number of options awarded reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
+The number of options awarded in 2014 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
 No explicit formula criteria are utilized, other than minimizing dilution to shareholder interests and the impact on earnings per share for option expense.
 When taken together with the share repurchase program, the net result of the option program over the last ten years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.

 At the 2003 Annual Meeting, shareholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares could have been granted over the ten-year life of the plan.
-As of March 1, 2014, 81,300 unexercised option shares are outstanding under the 2003 Plan.
-During the same period of time that 160,600 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
+During the same period of time that 155,900 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
+As of December 31, 2014, 53,500 unexercised option shares remained outstanding under the 2003 Plan.